 A statute of limitation is the amount of time after an event that a person has to file a lawsuit.
 After this time period has passed, generally a claim can no longer be filed.
 Depending on the type of wrongful termination claim being filed, the statute of limitations will differ.

-- Violation of the FEHA, which includes most harassment, discrimination and retaliation claims – one year from the date of termination to file with the Department of Fair Employment or Housing (DFEH) or Equal Employment Opportunity Commission (EEOC).
+- Violation of the FEHA, including most harassment, discrimination and retaliation claims – one year from the date of termination to file with the Department of Fair Employment or Housing (DFEH) or Equal Employment Opportunity Commission (EEOC).
 Once the charge is filed, the statute of limitations is tolled, meaning that it will not run out while a claim is being investigated.
-After an agency reviews the claim, they will issue a Notice of a Right to Sue which will come with it’s own set of deadlines.
+After an agency reviews the claim, they will issue a Notice of a Right to Sue which will come with its own set of deadlines.

 - Violation of public policy or an implied contract – two years